 Make sure to keep the Lighting port cleaned.
 Use USB vacuum cleaner or toothpick to get rid of dust (Use it gently).

 Reboot your iOS Device

 Reboot your iPhone if it’s still not charging up.
-The process of rebooting on iPhone 7 and 7 Plus has slighting been tweaked thanks to the introduction of pressure-sensitive Home button.
+The process of rebooting on iPhone 7 and 7 Plus has slighting been tweaked thanks to the introduction of the pressure-sensitive Home button.
 On other iPhone/iPad models, just hold down on Home and sleep/wake buttons at once for about ten seconds to reboot them.
 Once your iPhone has been rebooted, try to charge it again.

 Reset All Settings

-If the above mentioned solutions haven’t worked, then Reset All Settings.
+If the above-mentioned solutions haven’t worked, then Reset All Settings.
 It has clicked a lot of times for me in resolving this problem.

 Step #1.
 Tap on Settings → General.

 Step #3.
 Enter your passcode and tap on Reset All Settings in Popup.